oc-rs/understandingreligion/understandingreligion/content/m/terms.md

 #### Who runs this thing?
 Understanding Religion is a project by the Online Centre for Religious Studies, [come talk to us :)](https://ocrs.online/contact)

-#### Where are the cookies?
-We don't use cookies on this site, so there are no annoying pop-ups asking for your permission.
-Unless you meant real cookies?
-We have those.
-They're in the biscuit tin.